ldarren/pico-common/README.md

 # A Lean Modular System For Browsers and NodeJS
-A single file solution to use commonjs/nodejs module definition in your browser or server (node.js), it can also compile javascripts into single file.
+A single file solution to use asynchronous module definition (amd) in your browser or server (node.js), it can also compile javascripts into single file.
 It has tiny footprint, 188 lines of codes (before uglify and minification)

+`pico-common` also comes with a series of common lib to be use with or without the amd

 ## Why?
 * Work on browsers and NodeJS (Universal Javascript)